rhiaro/questforbrothers/index.md

 Iriniri was trying to explain - with enthusiastic contributions from the children - about a murderous terror that lived at the heart of this peak.
 She spoke, Tug could feel without knowing most of the words, of a fearful violence, of complete desolation.
 It wasn't clear if this was a legend, or a historical account.
 The story changed to have undertones of hope.
 Iriniri was describing new beginnings, new fertility, a better world rising from the ashes of the old.
 The rhythm of the story reminded Tug of tales she had grown up hearing about Issa.
 Then came a sense of continued danger.
 Sometimes the monster of a mountain still smoldered or belched.

+From day to day, Tug had no idea what the Islanders had planned for her.
+On the days she wasn't watching over a group of children, she found herself mending baskets, weaving rope, preparing food, fixing or reinforcing walkways between the tree houses.
+The day to day life in Miah.. was much the same as in Feyi-pn na Shep hebinasawa, even though the contrasts in culture and climate were stark.
+Their family structures were remarkably similar, too.
+Children were cared for collectively, parentage was loosely defined or largely irrelevant, and adults changed with whom they lived and loved fluidly.
+Tug lived by herself for the first weeks in the room in which she had first woken up after her rescue, which she later discovered was a kind of respite room for those who needed some time alone or were between family homes.
+It was rarely used.

+One morning Tug awoke in her hammock with the sense that something was different.
+She could grap a cluster of anxious people together in one corner of the settlement; a certain amount of more focused anger, and somewhere else a feeling of deep remorse.
+And she grapped with absolute certainty that it was all about her.

+She swung bare feet to the floor and walked out onto the main walkway so they would know she was awake.
+No point in waiting for someone to come to her to find out what was going on.
+Besides, she was hungry.
+The anxious and angry ones were in somebody's home, and remained there as she crossed a rope bridge, descended a short ladder, and found a place at one of the communal breakfasting mats.
+Sitting cross legged, she helped herself to sweet, sticky fruit, and water; much lighter fare than that on which she had been raised.
+It was early yet, and only a few others were around.

+Tug finished eating, but nobody yet had been to find her.
+The anxious group, however, seemed to have dispersed.
+But the tensions remained.
+There was one among them in whom Tug could grap a certain purpose,  though she didn't know the Islanders well enough to be able to recognise who they were by grap alone.
+She left the dining place and walked in the general direction of the one she had sensed.
+It wasn't long before they crossed paths.

+"Tug!"
+Came the greeting.
+"Just who I am looking for."

+Tug recognised the voice of Mellianru, one of the elders of the settlement.
+Something of a leader, though the Islanders in general weren't much for hierarchy.
+As Mellianru spoke, Tug could only catch half of her words at most, but grapped enough to understand the story.

+"One of our young ones has done something terrible and foolish.
+We have welcomed you among us as family, but her actions undermined our spirit."

+"What?"
+Said Tug clumsily.

+"When you were brought here in your strange heavy clothes, the garments were ruined by the sea.
+They were taken for repair but there was nothing we could do."

+"No problem," said Tug, wondering what she had missed that made this so significant.
+"No problem.
+Garments not... special.
+Important.
+Not important."
+And no use for the temperatures in the jungle, either.
+Nobody had mentioned her clothes before now, and Tug had never thought to ask.

+"But there was something among them that I think was special."
+Mellianru reached into her pocket, and held out a closed fist.
+Tug sensed her uncertainty about how to present the object to someone who could not see with their eyes.
+The moment Mellianru's fingers uncurled though Tug gasped.
+She grapped the object at once.
+It shone with the strength of the love she had poured into it over years.
+Burned with her feeling of loss.
+She reached out and pressed the shell to her palm, rubbing its weather worn rippled surface with her thumb.
+Even without a sense of grap, Mellianru could read the outpouring of feeling in Tug's face.

+"Special."
+Mellianru repeated.
+Tug pressed the shell to her heart.

+Mellianru went on to explain that the young woman who had tried to clean and restore Tug's clothes had found the shell tangled in a sleeve, and become fascinated with it.
+They had no such shells on the island, of this shape or colour.
+She described iridescent shades, and compared it with the sea itself, but Tug didn't understand that even with her grap.
+It reminded her, though, of some of the things Durk had said.
+The young woman had kept it, intended to return it, so she said, but never been able to let it go.
+When the shell was discovered among her things, a group had gathered to at once make sure it was returned to Tug.
+The Islanders were not thieves, and though they shared all they had among themselves, they recognised when something was precious to an individual.
+Everyone had a token, and it was inconceivable to take one from someone else.
+The woman was young, Mellianru emphasised, and convinced herself that the rules for Tug would be different.

+Tug tried to explain that she forgave the woman, but she didn't have the words.
+"Name?"
+Was all she managed to ask.
+"Meet her?"

 HERENOW

 ## Jackann ()